 The library is a truly impressive space with many first editions and is particularly popular with scholars.

 What a great ending to a fabulous visit.
-Ubeda is somewhere that I’d love to return to, for its timeless elegance and old school charm.
-I have it on good authority that the tapas are excellent too!
-It was time for the next leg of our road trip, travelling on to charming Carmona.
+Ubeda is somewhere that we’d highly recommend visiting for its timeless elegance and old school charm.

 We have it on good authority that the tapas are excellent too.
 If you have the opportunity to visit in May or June, then don’t miss the annual dance and music festival featuring jazz, flamenco, chamber music, opera, symphony orchestra and dance.

 There are several ways to get to Ubeda, and the closest international airport is Federico García Lorca Granada Airport, 140 kilometers from Ubeda.
 You could also fly into Malaga, which is 230 kilometers away or to Madrid-Barajas or Seville.